nplang/NPL-Tutorials/NPL-Titbits/Packet-Drop/Readme.md

 ## Next Tutorial

 Congratulations !!
-You have experienced how ```Packet Drop``` construct work.
+You have experienced how ```packet_drop``` construct work.
 You can now move on to next example [Packet Trace](https://github.com/nplang/NPL-Tutorials/blob/master/NPL-Titbits/Packet-Trace)